roybahat/thisisnotadvice/managing-yourself.md

 \[Ed.: I've felt a lot of impostor syndrome in my life, ever since my first real job as an advisor to people in business -- [when I knew nothing about business!](https://linkedin.com/in/roybahat) -- and still feel it frequently.
 And at the same time, I'm a straight white man and that means there are certain feelings others may have when they enter a room to which I would struggle to relate.]

 Whenever you feel impostor syndrome, you're probably not the only one.
 Most people are more focused on themselves, whether they fit in, than on judging everybody else.
 (You may, without realizing it, have given someone else impostor syndrome!
 Not that that necessarily helps you.)
-The feeling of being and impostor may never go away, though you can learn how to manage it.
+The feeling of being an impostor may never go away, though you can learn how to manage it.

 Start by sticking to what you know -- often that's your personal story.
 It's harder to talk about general issues (like your company's strategy) than about your personal experience.
 It's also more important than ever to be conscious of where you come from -- and the limitations of your own perspective.